PHSKC-APDE/rads/wiki/brfss_functions.md

 | addepev3  | 2019-2023 |
 | age       | 2019-2023 |

-    [1] 277
+    [1] 279

-Notice that the `year(s)` column is not contstant because the variables BRFSS survey does not ask every question every year.
+Notice that the `year(s)` column is not constant because BRFSS does not ask every question in every year.

 # Getting BRFSS Data